tig/mcec/documentation.md

 [![Client](settings_client.png "Client")]

-* `Enable Client`.
-This checkbox enables or disables the TCP/IP client functionality.
+* `Enable Client` - This checkbox enables or disables the TCP/IP client functionality.
 If enabled, the followings settings apply:
-* `Host`.
-This is the IP address or host name of the server **MCE Controller** is to connect to.
+* `Host` - This is the IP address or host name of the server **MCE Controller** is to connect to.
-* `Port`.
-This is the port that **MCE Controller** will connect to.
+* `Port` - This is the port that **MCE Controller** will connect to.
-* `Reconnect Wait Time (ms)`.
-This is the number of milliseconds (default is 30 seconds or 30000 ms) **MCE Controller** will wait before trying to reconnect to the host once a connection has been dropped.
+* `Reconnect Wait Time (ms)` - This is the number of milliseconds (default is 30 seconds or 30000 ms) **MCE Controller** will wait before trying to reconnect to the host once a connection has been dropped.

+The status of the Client is displayed on the main window status bar.
+Double-clicking on the status will cause the Client to toggle between connected / not connected.
+Green means connected, red means active but not connected, and gray means the client is not active.

 ### The Server Tab